mario-lemes/moltyjs/README.md

 * _min_: Optional, minimum number allowed.
 * _max_: Optional, maximum number allowed.
 * _maxlength_: Optional, maximum length of a **String**
 * _validate_: Optional, function to perform a custom validation.
-Value of the field, connection instance and tenant name is passing through the function args:
+Payload of the document, connection instance and tenant name is passing through the function args:

 ```javascript
 const { Schema } = require('moltys');